robharrop/robharrop.github.io/_posts/2016-03-15-queue-networks.md

 from queue $$1$$ to either queue $$2$$ or queue $$3$$ is $$1/2$$.

-Jackson's theorem tells us that, provided we have Markovian routing, and that each queue has it's own well-defined steady-state, then the whole network has a well-defined steady-state distribution.
+Jackson's theorem tells us that, provided we have Markovian routing, and that each queue has its own well-defined steady state, then the whole network has a well-defined steady-state distribution.
 Furthermore, the product form rule tells us the network's steady-state distribution: